 Any unauthorised use of AI during assessment constitutes cheating and plagiarism under University rules, penalties for which include failing the exam and, in appropriate cases, expulsion.
-Any use of AI during assessment is unauthorised unless you are specifically told differently in advance of the assessment by your department.
-Work submitted for assessment and open-book exam responses may be screened for matches either to published sources or to other submitted work.
+Any use of AI during assessment is unauthorised unless you are specifically told differently in advance of the assessment by your department (e.g. Computer Science assessments involving use of AI).
+Work submitted for assessment and open book exam responses may be screened for matches either to published sources or to other submitted work.
 Any matches might indicate plagiarism, collusion or use of AI.

-Although you are permitted to use electronic resources in academic work, remember that the plagiarism regulations apply to online material and other digital material just as much as they do to printed material.
+Although you are permitted to use resources published electronically in academic work, remember that the plagiarism regulations apply to online material and other digital material just as much as they do to printed material.

 Guidance about the use of source materials and the preparation of written work is given in departments' literature and is explained by tutors and supervisors.
-If you are unsure how to take notes, use web-sourced material or acceptable practice when writing your work, please ask for advice.
+If you are unsure how to take notes, use web-sourced material or of acceptable practice when writing your work, please ask for advice.

-Under new UK legislation, providing or using professional essay writing services, or 'essay mills', is now a criminal offence.
+Under UK legislation, providing or using professional essay writing services, or 'essay mills', is now a criminal offence.
 Students have also been advised that using these services directly contravenes the University's code of conduct.
 If students are found to be using professional writing services, passing off other people's work as their own, or unauthorised AI, they should expect to face disciplinary action.

-To avoid plagiarism, it is important for all students within individual subject areas to be aware of, and to follow, good practice in the use of sources and making appropriate reference.
-You will need to exercise judgement in determining when reference is required, and when material may be taken to be so much a part of the 'general knowledge' of your particular subject that formal citation would not be expected.
-The basis on which such judgements are made is likely to vary slightly between subject areas, as may also the style and format of making references.
-Your supervisor will be in the best position to advise you on such matters.
+Find out more about plagiarism on the Oxford Students website.
+Please also review the University guidance on appropriate use of AI in the study skills website here.